-I recalled the Tarot Card that was thrown on the floor on the last session, it was a man riding a camel just like the one I found online but it seemed it was about a different entity, I found it in very small letters below the image on the card, the word “Monkipai” so it didn’t make sense as Kamoolod was a quite different name.
+I recalled the tarot card that was thrown on the floor in the last session; it was a man riding a camel, just like the one I found online, but it seemed it was referring to a different entity.
+In very small letters below the image on the card, I found the word “Monkipai,” so it didn’t make sense, as Kamoolod was quite a different name.

-Another weird website said something about a riddle concerning the real name of this entity which must be resolved to find out who is.
-This riddle asked questions like “chop a limb get the king” or “watch the northwest see the unholiest”, the more I read the more confusing it got also at the end it also mentioned that it could be a phrase or a full name coded.
+Another weird website said something about a riddle concerning the real name of this entity, which must be resolved to find out who it really is.
+This riddle said things like “chop a limb get the king” or “watch the northwest, see the unholiest.”
+The more I read, the more confusing it got.
+Also at the end, it mentioned that it could be a phrase or a full name coded.

-Honestly, my mind was so overwhelmed by all this events that have occurred and I wasn’t on my head to think so I decided to leave this to Leann.
-I was simply overwhelmed.
+Honestly, my mind was so overwhelmed by all these events, and I wasn’t thinking clearly, so I decided to leave this to Leann.

-Something was building up that we weren’t aware of, some darkness was making its way to us, things were starting to disappear, it was harder to sleep or even focus on the help we were trying to reach, maybe it was time to ask for reinforcement at least from someone more experienced than us.
+Something was building up that we weren’t aware of—some darkness was making its way to us, things were starting to disappear, and it was harder to sleep or even focus on the help we were trying to reach.
+Maybe it was time to ask for reinforcements from someone more experienced than us.

-Leann, after reading what I found told me that we might have the answer in our noses but we need to check on every detail…
+Leann, after reading what I found, told me we might have the answer under our noses, but we need to check on every detail. . . .

-She said, “let’s list the facts we have and then decide from there.
-We know is a king or at least that’s what it says on the website, who rides a camel or a horse… besides let’s try with what the dark figure offered to Jeremy maybe the answer is there.”
+She said, “Let’s list the facts we have and then decide from there.
+We know it’s a king, or at least that’s what it says on the website, and it rides a camel or a horse.
+Let’s try with what the dark figure offered to our ally.
+Maybe the answer is there.”

-Leann was getting closer to an answer, she read for almost a day or two.
-This research started to feel like a drug, the more you read the more you get attached to it.
+Leann was getting closer to an answer.
+She read for almost a day or two.
+This research started to feel like a drug—the more you read, the more you got attached to it.

-Leann has something quite special and is the fact that she knows how to interpret things that to a regular person would be so hard to resolve, this uncovered a lot of information that was being hidden right in front of our eyes.
+Leann has something quite special, and that’s the fact that she knows how to interpret things that to a regular person would be very hard to resolve.
+This uncovered a lot of information that was being hidden right in front of our eyes.

-We found out that the word “Monkipai” is a contraction of a phrase that describes perfectly the entity we are looking for, so for starters, we had to separate it into syllables like Mon-ki-pai which according to one of the websites should be reorganized as Ki-Mon-Pai as each of the syllables stands for meaning in this case: Ki would be King, Pai and the word Mon is Paimon.
+We found out that the word “Monkipai” is a contraction of a phrase that describes perfectly the entity we are looking for.
+So, for starters, we had to separate it into syllables like Mon-ki-pai which, according to one of the websites we found, should be reorganized as Ki-Mon-Pai, as each of the syllables stands for a particular meaning: Ki is King, while Pai and the word Mon makes Paimon.

-Little did we know that we had one of the kings of hell right in front of us… one of the most fervent followers of Lucifer.
-A powerful demon capable of providing all the knowledge in the world, fame, and fortune besides breathing underwater and even forcing visions upon people.
+Little did we know that we had one of the kings of hell right in front of us . . . one of the most fervent followers of Lucifer.
+A powerful demon capable of providing all the knowledge in the world, fame, and fortune.
+He could also breathe underwater and even force visions upon people.

-He succeeded in tricking us, that long black appearance was hiding its real form which is supposed to make people go insane till the point of trying to chop their head off, and in fact, it makes sense as this is one way of offering.
+He succeeded in tricking us; that tall, dark appearance was hiding its real form, which was supposed to make people go insane to the point of trying to chop their own head off—and in fact, it makes sense as this is one way of offering.

 So, what was next?
-How are we supposed to face this entity and be able to help Jeremy?
+How are we supposed to face this entity and be able to help our enigmatic accomplice?

-Well seems King Paimon had other plans and those plans included us…
+Well, it seems King Paimon had other plans and those plans included us. . . .